jrmtoubRHL/Tactical-Card-Dungeon/readme.md

 ### Todo and issues :

 - Auto detect use of IDE..
-- Better random spawn, (if a lot of potion in board , always spawn an enemy for example, using rank attribute)
+- Better randomized card spawn, (if a lot of potions in board , always spawn an ennemy for example, using rank attribute)
 - Create the 'complex mod', using more attributes (durability, hit/life, etc)
 - Create tkinter version with graphics_LOL
 - Refector the moving functions (group in one function) ASAP